-Part of the intrigue of the Vieng Xai Caves is the adventure it takes to get there.
+Just getting to Vieng Xai Caves is an adventure all by itself.
 Few travelers visit this remote region of northeastern Laos, but those that make the journey will discover a fascinating chapter of the history of the country.
 Among the beautiful karst limestone formations is a once-hidden city and during the Secret War, roughly 20,000 Laos citizens survived intense bombing by living underground in these caves.

 For nine years of war, routine daily life continued in the caves in almost total darkness.
 Schools, hospitals, markets, military bases, and even a theater and radio station were all built discreetly in the caves.
 Opened to the public in 2007, visitors can now tour the caves.
 Tours come with excellent audio guides with actual interviews of those that lived in the hidden city.
 For history buffs or anyone looking to explore an off-the-beaten-path corner of Laos, the Vang Xai caves are a must-visit!